Everything that might interest you, coming from consensus 2018

 One of the more interesting conversations on the summit happened on the headline talk between Twitter chief executive Jack Dorsey and his counterpart Elizabeth Stark form Lightning Labs.

-Dorsey expressed his desire to make cryptocurrencies globally accepted as a legitimate payment method.
+Dorsey expressed his desire to make the most promising cryptocurrencies globally accepted as a legitimate payment method.

 His payment processor Square is in a stage of having its customers using it as a primary bank account along with two of the biggest companies on the platform, fast-food titan McDonald’s and Walmart shopping chain.